Python SDK KPI APIs

 # Step 2: Function to track content generation outcomes

-def track_content_performance(content_id, clicked, converted, revenue, quality_rating):
+def track_content_performance(content_id, clicked, converted, quality_rating):

 # Create a use case instance for this content piece